 In addition, the School's Winter and Summer Sessions have proved to be optimal times for students to engage in international study and/or fieldwork, and for faculty to test and develop international projects.

-About 25 percent of the students who attend Cornell University Summer College each year are international students.
+About 40 percent of the students who attended Cornell University Summer College in 2017 were international students.
 (See our interactive map.)
-This past year, 318 students from China took summer classes at Cornell through Summer College, and another 69 through the Cornell–China Undergraduate Summer Program.
+In 2017, 426 students from China took summer classes at Cornell through Summer College, and another 90 through the Cornell–China Undergraduate Summer Program.

 In addition, SCE collaborates with Weill Cornell Medicine–Qatar to provide academic support for the pre-medical program and administers the Mingtian Fund for Haiti's Tomorrow, which enables one or two Haitian students each year to conduct summer research at Cornell to aid in Haiti's recovery.